MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 //add image 1

-For a list of optional transformations make sure to visit the **Power Query Data Preparation** section in the left side menu.
-(move):In addition, it is highly recommended to map your data to standard format of data.
-Customer 360 allows you to map your data to the **Microsoft Common Data Model (CDM)** during your ingestion process.
+In addition, it is highly recommended to map your data to standard format of data.
+Customer 360 allows you to map your data to the **Microsoft Common Data Model (CDM)**.
 In order to do so, select **Map to Standard**, and then map fields from your source data to CDM fields:

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-map-entity.png "Map to standard entity")